 - Select a dress from a sample sale: With a sample sale, you get a beautiful wedding gown with a heavy markdown.
 The best part?
 You don’t get to wait.
 You can take it home after purchase.

 - Pay a rush fee: Rather than wait 4-9 months for your wedding dress, why not consider paying a rush fee?
 Many designers offer rush services, which helps reduce the wait time.
-You can as well decide to arrange your modifications to be done faster than the typical four weeks.
+You can as well decide to arrange for your modifications to be done faster than the typical four weeks.